cybik/tk-quanta-baseline/README.md

 However, cloning this repository will give you the full history of development, so that you can see the full modification history; this preserves access to the original code, as well as original deviations leading to the altered source tree.

-This repository's maintainers wish to thank TuxedoKeyboards for the original codebase on top of which this module set was constructed.
+This repository's maintainers wish to thank [TUXEDO Computers](https://www.tuxedocomputers.com/) for the original codebase on top of which this module set was constructed.

 ## Hey this looks legit <a name="legit"></a>